-- Financial sustainability We recognise that a diverse range of income streams and substantial capital reserves are the best protection against changes of policy within the public bodies with whom we deal.
+- COVID 19- The global pandemic had a major impact on everything Response does, all activities now include COVID 19 risk assessments - Financial sustainability We recognise that a diverse range of income streams and substantial capital reserves are the best protection against changes of policy within the public bodies with whom we deal.
 We are following a number of avenues in pursuit of this objective. - An increasingly competitive operating environment generally and the risk of potential new entrants into our markets are recognised as operating risks. - Recruitment, training and retention of staff we recognise that our staff are key to providing the quality of service which our residents want and need.
-As discussed later in the section on Employees we are committed to ensuring that Response Organisation is a place where staff want to come to work.
+As discussed later in the section on Employees we are committed to ensuring that Response Organisation is a place where staff want to work.